Coronavirus latest: German states order all schools to close | DW | 13.03.2020

 04:30 Singapore's Health Ministry issued advisories against all non-essential travel and introduced restrictions for Italy, France, Spain and Germany.

-04:20 Australia's Prime Minister Scott Morrison issued a level three travel warning, meaning only essential travel should be undertaken "regardless of your destination, age or health," Morrison said.
+04:20 Australia's Prime Minister Scott Morrison issued a level three travel warning, meaning only essential travel should be undertaken "regardless of your destination, age or health."

-He also advised that organized non-essential public gatherings of more than 500 people from next week should be canceled saying it was a "common sense precaution."
+He also advised that organized non-essential public gatherings of more than 500 people from next week should be canceled, adding it was a "common sense precaution."

 Morrison suggested there could be further measures put in place in the future.
 The advice does not include schools, airports or public transport.